-Five easy steps to create a strong doctor patient bond in the initial visit.
+Five easy steps to create a strong doctor-patient bond in the initial visit.

 The relationship between doctor and patient continues to be the keystone in quality medical care.
 When a trusting healthy relationship is fostered initially, it is more readily maintained and set up for further growth.
-Quality relationships lead to accurate description of symptoms, full medical history disclosure, and ultimately a more holistic view of the patient.
+Quality relationships lead to an accurate description of symptoms, full medical history disclosure, and ultimately a more holistic view of the patient.

 Obtain Patient Consent